What Is Peritoneal Mesothelioma?

 Peritoneal Mesothelioma Cancer FAQs

-When people inhale or swallow the carcinogenic fibers, the fibers become embedded in stomach tissue and irritate healthy cells.
-Over time, the damage can cause cancerous cells to grow and spread.
+When people inhale or swallow asbestos, the fibers can become embedded in stomach tissue and irritate healthy cells.

 What is the survival rate of peritoneal mesothelioma?